pentagramswheel/libra/README.md

 ###### enter

-The `enter` method adds the section role to a user `user` and retrieves a welcome message.
+The `enter` method adds the section role to a user `user` and retrieves a welcome message, given the user inputted slash command `sc`.

 ###### runCmd

-The `runCmd` method runs the `lp/io add` commands, given the command `cmd` and its parameters/options `args`.
+The `runCmd` method runs the `lp/io add` commands, given its slash command `sc`.

 ----